Train Like an Olympic Gymnast

 It’s that time again!
 Across the world, home TVs are tuned into to the biggest competition, watching athletes leave it all out on the field, court or in the pool in the hopes of grabbing that gold medal for their country.
-The 2016 Olympics are just getting started and the Ochsner Fitness Center gymnastics team is ready to watch some healthy competition.
+The 2021 Summer Olympics in Tokyo are on the horizon and the Ochsner Fitness Center gymnastics team is ready to watch some healthy competition.

 If you’re anything like me, you’re sitting on your couch watching this marvelous feat by these athletes thinking wow, they are in the greatest shape of their lives.
 Do you wonder what it’s like to train as an Olympic athlete, or wish you could?
 Well, now you can!
 Get a glimpse into how the Ochsner Fitness Center gymnastics team trains just as the National team does.
 Here’s the low down on their training, nutrition and more.